Minnesota Ovarian Cancer Alliance (MOCA)

 - Project timeline detailing the expected chronological progress of research aims.

 - Review of similar studies, including similar studies underway or pending which might influence subject accrual or funding.

 Electronic proposals must be submitted as one PDF document and received by the MOCA office by 4 p.m.
-CDT on August 30, 2021.
-Direct your electronic submission to Kate Micek at email@example.com.
+CT on September 6, 2022.
+Direct your electronic submission to Kate Rodriguez at email@example.com.